quantori/nsaph-utils/README.md

 - Interpolatation code: We have re-implemented the logic used for the initial moving average interpolation used in the R based pipelines.
   Developing better metholdologies remains to be done.
+Based on spot checks the results match those from the previous version.

  ## TODO